maciejczyzewski/bottomline/README.md

 It's a utility library delivering consistency, customization, performance & extras.

+It's a full-on PHP manipulation utility-belt  that provides support for the usual functional suspects each, map, reduce, filter...

 #### More reading:

 - [Installation](#installation): Step-by-step instructions for getting bottomline running on your computer.